ccUnity3d/Brainztorm-docs/manual/inbox/index.rst

 ************
 Inbox module is the way for sending notifications and rewards from backend to the game, either, using Admin Tools or by programming routines in server side.
-In client side, when Brainztorm SDK is initialized, it requests the server the unread messages, as shown in the following diagram:
+In client side, when Brainztorm SDK is initialized, it requests unread messages to the server, as shown in the following diagram:

 .. image:: images/inbox_diagram.png